-Litecoin has quickly risen from obscurity to become one of the world’s most popular, well known and most valuable cryptocurrencies in the world.
+Litecoin has quickly risen from obscurity to become one of the world’s most popular, well-known and most valuable cryptocurrencies.

 Simply put, Litecoin is a low cost, decentralized cryptocurrency used to pay for everyday items instantly.